nwg-piotr/nwg-shell-config/README.md

 [autotiling](https://github.com/nwg-piotr/autotiling) (a part of the project) and gamma control, for which [wlsunset](https://sr.ht/~kennylevinsen/wlsunset) is responsible.
 Below you select / define the desktop style, with 4 predefined styles to choose from, and the "Custom" preset, which you can define on your own.
-Each of the presets 0 - 3 may also be redefined according to your taste.
+Each of the presets 0 - 3 may also be adjusted to your taste.

 Every preset is bound to its own [nwg-panel](https://github.com/nwg-piotr/nwg-panel) config file and css style sheet.
 Along with it come settings for the launcher ([nwg-drawer](https://github.com/nwg-piotr/nwg-drawer)), exit menu